Plots Decoration

 .
 It affects such aspects as the size of the labels, lines, and other elements of the plot (the overall style is not affected).

-Its most important parameter context
+The most important parameter is context

-which can either be a dictionary (dict
+, which can be either a dict

-) of parameters or a name of a preconfigured set (string
+of parameters or a string

-'notebook'
+is 'notebook'

 , 'talk'